HB57 Alabama 2018 Session

 - Domestic violence, capital offense expanded to include murder of a parent or guardian in the presence of a child, add'l aggravating circumstances included, Secs.
 13A-5-40, 13A-5-49 am'd.

-This bill would include as a capital offense murder by the defendant with knowledge of the presence of a child under the age of 14 years at the time of the offense, if the victim was the parent or legal guardian of the child.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Adds as a capital offense: murder by the defendant with knowledge of the presence of a child under 14 at the time of the offense, when the victim is the child’s parent or legal guardian.

 - Subjects